 Yet there is light.
 Slowly Africa is moving and into the right direction.
 The wars in Mozambique, Angola, Liberia, Rwanda and Sierra Leone are over.

 Mozambique and Angola are prospering.
 Liberia has a highly educated President, Ellen-Johnston Sirleaf, who is a symbol of a bright future for the war-torn country.
 President Paul Kagame of Rwanda has made significant changes to bring lasting peace and economic boom to his country.

-He was at the White House recently talking to President George Bush, sharing a vision while their ministers were signing treaties to boost trade.
-Rwanda remains the world’s best example on women representation in decision making positions.
+He was at the White House three years ago, talking to President George Bush, sharing a vision while their ministers were signing treaties to boost trade.
+Rwanda, with 50 percent women representation in Parliament and high positions, remains the world’s best example on women representation in decision making positions.

 Dictatorships were brought down in the 1990s.
 The IMF, World Bank and donors were able to do this in Africa and elsewhere bringing hope that soon vanished because there was no meaningful replacement and countries were plundered in a way that is very difficult to reconstruct.

 Still there is a real chance for Africa to move forward.
-British Prime Minister writing in The Guardian in January, 2007, challenged Africa, saying it is the continent’s time to move forward.
+British Chancellor of the Exchequer writing in The Guardian in January, 2006, challenged Africa, saying it is the continent’s time to move forward.

 "A century ago," he said, "people talked of ‘what we could do to Africa’.
 Last century, it was ‘what can we do for Africa’.
 Now, in 2006, we must ask what the developing world, empowered, can do for itself."